iactix/WorldStack/README.md

 ## Installation

 1. **Install Python**
-   Please do a websearch how to do this, it is just a matter of downloading and installing.
+   Please do a web search to find the latest python installer, it is just a matter of downloading and installing.
 Make sure to check **"Add Python to PATH"** during installation.

 2. **Download or clone WorldStack**